 Plus we’re swapping out the white sugar for coconut sugar, which is unrefined, retains some minerals and has a lower glycemic index than white sugar.

 You end up with soft, chewy cookies that are just sweet enough.
-The coconut sugar gives them a deeper, almost molasses-like flavor compared to the white sugar version.
+And coconut sugar peanut butter cookies have a deeper, almost molasses-like flavor compared to the version with white sugar.

 And you still get the classic criss-cross pattern on top!